MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/virtio_net_lib.rst

-Once descriptor data is fetched, the service core updates ``q->sd_desc_off`` so that worker cores can process the descriptors and then further initiate Packet data transfer between Host packet buf and Octeon DPDK mbuf memory.
+Once descriptor data is fetched, the service core updates ``q->sd_desc_off`` so that worker cores can process the descriptors and then further initiate Packet data transfer between Host packet buf and DPU DPDK mbuf memory.

 Once the worker cores have consumed a descriptor data, they move ``q->last_off`` for dequeue queue(Host Tx queue) or ``q->sd_mbuf_off`` for enqueue queue(Host Rx queue) in local data